Mespilus germanica: Modern literature

 In modern literature, some writers have mentioned this fruit.

 Saki uses medlars in his short stories, which often play on the decay of Edwardian society.
 In "The Peace of Mowsle Barton", the outwardly quiet farmstead features a medlar tree and corrosive hatred.
-In "The Boar Pig", the titular animal, Tarquin Superbus, is the point of contact between society ladies cheating to get into the garden party of the season and a not entirely honest young schoolgirl who lures him away by strategically throwing well-bletted medlars: "Come, Tarquin, dear old boy; you know you can't resist medlars when they're rotten and squashy."
+In "The Boar Pig", the titular animal, Tarquin Super US (named after Lucius Tarquinius Superbus, the last king of Rome), is the point of contact between society ladies cheating to get into the garden party of the season and a not entirely honest young schoolgirl who lures him away by strategically throwing well-bletted medlars: "Come, Tarquin, dear old boy; you know you can't resist medlars when they're rotten and squashy."

 Italian novelist Giovanni Verga's naturalist narrative I Malavoglia is titled The House by the Medlar Tree in the English translation.

 H. C. Bailey's detective Reggie Fortune is very fond of medlars.

 Philip Pullman describes Sir Charles Latrom's perfume as "rotted like a medlar" in his book The Subtle Knife.